 - Physical therapy

 - Occupational therapy

 - Vocational therapy

 - Cognitive therapy

-We offer additional treatments at specific locations such as aquatics at Brinlee Creek Ranch.
+We offer additional treatments at specific locations such as aquatics at Brinlee Creek Ranch (for appropriate patients).
 Our CARF accreditation as a stroke specialty program includes learning centers at all locations designed to help people prevent stroke recurrence.